 Hydration.
-Yes, that’s the topic of the final week of Hallie’s (Daily Bites) New Year, New You! event, which she has co-hosted with Lexie (Lexie’s Kitchen) this month.
+Yes, that’s the topic of the final week of Hallie’s (Daily Bites; sadly, this site is no longer active) New Year, New You! event, which she has co-hosted with Lexie (formerly of Lexie’s Kitchen, now of Flo and Grace) this month.
 I hope you’ve been following along each week.
 A bevy of fantastic bloggers have provided some truly terrific posts—all designed to help each of you transition to the best new you that you can be!
 We’re all right there with you, too.
-The previous topics were Eat More Produce, Snack Smart, Swap Your Sweeteners, and today’s topic Stay Hydrated—all factors we need to consider when trying to “revamp” ourselves or simply make sure we stay on the right track.
+The previous topics were Eat More Produce, Snack Smart, Swap Your Sweeteners, and today’s topic Stay Hydrated with My Two Favorite Solutions—all factors we need to consider when trying to “revamp” ourselves or simply make sure we stay on the right track.

 I flashed back to the movie Signs and a comment that Son had made to me at the time.
-Do you remember that particular M. Night Shyamalyn movie from several years back (2002 to be exact)?
-The Hess family—played by Mel Gibson, Joaquin Phoenix, Rory Culkin, and Abigail Breslin—has mysterious crop circles appear in its farm’s fields.
+Do you remember that particular M. Night Shyamalan movie from several years back (2002 to be exact)?
+The Hess family has mysterious crop circles appear in its farm’s fields.
 Then crop signs start appearing elsewhere in the world, one after another.
 Animals, including the family’s own dog, start behaving very oddly.
 As the story progresses, there are many more signs and they all point to something very frightening … aliens.
 What does this all have to do with hydration?
 In the movie, the daughter Bo, played by Abigail Breslin, has unfinished glasses of water everywhere, which somewhat perplexes the other members of her family.
 In fact, she has an outright fixation on water.
 Ironically, at the climax of the movie, it’s that very water, gathered from all those half-empty glasses, that allows the family to destroy the aliens.
 Far-fetched?
 Yes, but most movies are, aren’t they?

 Here’s Bo’s (Breslin’s) most famous line in the movie: